Our sewing machines need covers so dust and sunlight don’t get into the essential parts.

-I cut remaining pieces for the pattern (from the blue fabric and fleece) and stitched them together.
-When I laid out pieces it looked like this in the image below.
+I cut the remaining pieces for the pattern (from the blue fabric and fleece) and stitched them together.
+When I laid out the pieces it looked like this in the image below.

-For the piping I had to cut 2 bias strips to insert them for the sides.
+For the piping, I had to cut 2 bias strips to insert them into the sides.
 I wanted to make one long piece for each edge, not a few smaller strips.
 I made them 2” wide.

-I make piping like this: first I fold them in half lengthwise and stitch together with a basting stitch (do you now how to do the basting stitch by machine?) ½” from the edge.
+I make piping like this: first I fold them in half lengthwise and stitch them together with a basting stitch (do you know how to do the basting stitch by machine?) ½” from the edge.
 After that I insert the plastic rope inside – it goes easily.

 For stitching close to the piping I use a clear zipper presser foot and set the needle position to the most left.